project-chip/connectedhomeip/src/test_driver/efr32/README.md

 #CHIP EFR32 Test Driver

-This builds and runs the unit tests on the efr32 device
+This builds and runs the unit tests on the efr32 device.

 <hr>